-This Framework LECP is built upon an evidence base that is translated into High-Level Goals and objectives that will guide the LECP for the duration of the plan (2024-2029).
+This LECP framework is built upon an evidence base that is translated into high-level goals and objectives that will guide the LECP for the duration of the plan (2024-2029).
 Ultimately, an initial two-year Implementation Plan will detail the actions to be implemented to achieve the objectives and High-Level Goals outlined in this Framework LECP.